chandlerpuckett/reading-notes/README.md

 I'm Chandler!
 Live Sound Engineer // Photographer // Musician // Brand New Coder!!

-### This Page
+### Purpose
-> This site is here to document the reading for Code 201
+> This site is here to document the reading for Code 201 & to serve as an online resource for information & best practices associated with HTML, Javascript, and CSS coding languages.

 ### Entries
 - [Introductory HTML & Javascript](/entries/class-01.md)